Going for gold? Where Africa might win world medals

 At last year's event in Oregon, Ethiopia and Kenya finished second and fourth respectively in the medal table, but other African nations lagged some way behind.

-An overall total of 28 medals was divided between just seven nations, with Morocco, Nigeria and Uganda joining Ethiopia and Kenya in topping the podium to claim at least one gold.
+An overall total of 28 medals was divided between just seven nations, with Morocco, Nigeria and Uganda joining Ethiopia and Kenya in claiming at least one gold.

 So can the continent improve on that performance when the action begins on Saturday 19 August?
 BBC Sport Africa turns prospector in a bid to unearth the leading contenders for this year's gold rush.